Pi: Eigenvalues

 with equality precisely when f is a multiple of sin(π x).
 Here π appears as an optimal constant in Wirtinger's inequality, and it follows that it is the smallest wavenumber, using the variational characterization of the eigenvalue.
 As a consequence, π is the smallest singular value of the derivative operator on the space of functions on vanishing at both endpoints (the Sobolev space $H^1_0[0,1]$).

-Analysis and topology

-Above, π was defined as the ratio of a circle's circumference to its diameter.
-The circumference of a circle is the arc length around the perimeter of the circle, a quantity which can be formally defined independently of geometry using limits—a concept in calculus.
-For example, one may directly compute the arc length of the top half of the unit circle, given in Cartesian coordinates by the equation $x^2+y^2=1$, as the integral: